nlp-tlp/llm-fmc/README.md

     poetry shell

-Then, run the script to prepare the data:
+Then, run the script to prepare the data (the data we used, from [here](https://paperswithcode.com/dataset/fmc-mwo2kg) is located in `input_data/raw`):

     python prepare_data.py